-Having enjoyed the huge pagoda at Wat Arun, I decided to take a ferry back to the Royal Palace side of Bangkok.
-There is a ferry terminal for tourists along the Chao Phraya River in the precincts of Wat Arun.
-From there, I took the ferry back to the Phra Nakhon area where the Royal Palace and Wat Pho are located.
+Having enjoyed the huge stupa of Wat Arun, I took a ferry back to the Royal Palace side of Bangkok.
+The ferry terminal for tourists is located along the Chao Phraya River within the precincts of Wat Arun, so it is easy to return to the Phra Nakhon area where the Royal Palace and Wat Pho are located.

-After getting off the ferry, there were many stores and stalls near the Tha Tien pier.
-This is the road that tourists take when they go to Wat Arun after visiting the Royal Palace, Wat Phra Kaew, and Wat Pho, so there are many stores that cater to tourists.
-As I had no business in the stores, I walked between the stores and stepped out onto the street.
-Then I saw a tuk-tuk parked there.
+Near Tha Tien pier, where I got off the ferry, there are many stores and food stalls.
+This is the road that tourists take when they go to Wat Arun after visiting the Royal Palace, Wat Phra Kaew, and Wat Pho, so there are stores that cater to tourists.
+I passed between the stores and went out to the street.
+Then, I saw a tuk-tuk parked on the road.
 This tuk-tuk was probably waiting for tourists.
-However, I couldn't see the driver around, and the vehicle stopped quietly with its engine turned off.
+But there was no driver in sight, and the tuk-tuk stopped quietly with its engine turned off.

 No